Online Teaching Certificate

 The Online Teaching Certificate (OTC) strives to train educators on teaching in an online environment with a focus on current and innovative pedagogy, technologies, and best practices.

-To earn the certificate, educators will engage in 20 workshop hours.
-There are six core workshops and a few additional/supplemental workshops offered during the semester.
+To earn the certificate, educators will engage in 20 workshop hours, which are comprised of the Canvas Challenge and in-person workshops.
+There are five in-person workshops and they will be offered throughout each semester.
 The certificate could be completed in one semester or over the course of several semesters.
 We will also be offering an intensive week-long version in January.

 Core Workshops – 2 hours each